Research Studies in R2R Watersheds & Relevant Links

 Citation: Baseline assessments for coral reef

-The Maui Coastal Use Mapping Project, was conducted as a partnership of DAR, NOAA PIRO and NOAA PSC.
+The West Maui Coastal Uses Participatory Mapping Project was conducted as a partnership of DAR, NOAA PIRO and NOAA PSC.
 The project has mapped significant human uses (including range and intensity) of the nearshore area to inform resource management.
 See maps of where people are fishing, jet skiing, surfing and many other uses in an interactive format.

 Links to Partner Agencies & Organizations